 Dan McCarthy, marketing manager at CommonTime, says the case study approach generated a good level of interest.
 But the company wanted to follow-up with industry research that would have a longer shelf-life and more directly support sales efforts for its Clinical Messaging product.

 “We decided to undertake some research on pagers,” he says.
 “We used secondary data, from NHS Digital and other organisations, on the extent to which they are still being used in the NHS.
-Then we wrote a report in-house, after which Highland Marketing tagged in.
-It wrote the press release and handled the distribution.”
+Then we wrote a report in-house, after which we engaged Highland Marketing.”

-The research uncovered some striking statistics.
-It estimated that 130,000 pagers – or one in ten of all the pagers still in use around the world – are being used by the NHS.
+The work brought out some striking statistics.
+The final report estimated that 130,000 pagers – or one in ten of all the pagers still in use around the world – are being used by the NHS.
 It calculated that these devices are costing the NHS £6.6 million a year; when replacing them with mobile software could save it £2.7 million a year.

 This proved to be a compelling story for journalists.
-Highland Marketing’s press release secured well over 100 pieces of coverage, in publications ranging from national newspapers, such as The Times and The Guardian, to major regionals, such as the Yorkshire Post, and specialist political journals, such as The New Statesman.
+Highland Marketing’s press release secured well over 130 pieces of coverage, in publications ranging from national newspapers to major regional publications, and from specialist health tech websites to political journals.

 The story was also covered by broadcasters, including the BBC, and eventually acquired a momentum of its own; even US magazines picked up on the story.